Measurement-based deterministic imaginary time evolution

 In this paper, we propose a general method of performing ITE in a controllable quantum system.
-Our method relies upon performing a measurements which mimics the imaginary time evolution operator for small times.
-By performing a Suzuki-Trotter decomposition of the exponentiated Hamiltonian, we reduce the ITE to a sequence of measurements.
-This formulation allows for a arbitrary Hamiltonian to be realized in terms of elementary operations, such that it is compatible with many quantum computing systems.
-A key component of our approach is to include a unitary correction step which acts conditionally on the measurement outcome.
-Much like in quantum teleportation and other quantum feedforward approaches, this converts the stochastic evolution into a deterministic one, such that the desired state is obtained with unit probability for sufficiently long evolution times \cite{knill2001scheme,steffen2013deterministic,ma2012quantum}.
-In this way our approach differs to related works such as Refs. \cite{liu2021probabilistic}, where the desired outcome is obtained by postselection.
-It also differs to approaches such as in Refs. \cite{mcardle2019variational,motta2020determining} since the use of measurements involves an explicitly non-unitary step.
+Our method relies upon performing measurements that mimic the ITE operator for small times.
+By performing repeated measurements on the system using these measurement operators, combined with a unitary correction step that acts conditionally on the measurement outcomes, this allows for a way to drive the state towards the lowest energy state of the given Hamiltonian.
+Much like quantum feedforward approaches such as in quantum teleportation, this converts the stochastic evolution into a deterministic one, such that the desired state is obtained with unit probability for sufficiently long evolution times \cite{knill2001scheme,steffen2013deterministic,ma2012quantum}.
+The basic idea of the approach is to perform a weak measurement in the energy eigenbasis of a given Hamiltonian.
+During the slow collapse of the state, if the energy estimate is higher than a given threshold, then a conditional unitary is applied to disturb the system.
+This is repeated until the energy is sufficiently low, after which full collapse to the ground state occurs.
+Similar approaches were used for quantum state preparation \cite{ilo2018remote} using weak measurements \cite{ilo2014theory,ilo2016information}.
+Our approach differs from related works such as Refs. \cite{liu2021probabilistic}, where the desired outcome is obtained by postselection.
+It also differs from approaches such as in Refs. \cite{mcardle2019variational,motta2020determining} since the use of measurements involves an explicitly non-unitary step.
 As such, no precomputation needs to be performed to determine the evolution path.